SPM-Bench: Benchmarking Large Language Models for Scanning Probe Microscopy: Results

+SIP-F1 is not designed to replace EM or F1 as general-purpose metrics.
+Rather, it addresses a specific challenge in scientific multi-choice evaluation: the cost of being wrong far exceeds the cost of not answering.
+In a laboratory setting, a false-positive discovery (e.g., claiming a topological state that does not exist) can mislead an entire research direction, while a conservative non-answer merely delays progress.

+The $\Gamma = 6$ penalty factor embodies this scientific value system: it ensures that any model output containing an incorrect option receives a lower score than a conservative answer that selects nothing wrong, even if the conservative answer misses half the correct options.
+The resulting bimodal distribution---with expert-level models clustering near 1.0 and all flawed models suppressed below 0.6---creates an unbridgeable gap between ``perfect'' and ``imperfect'' that standard metrics cannot produce.

+This design is intentional.
+By drawing a hard boundary between acceptable and problematic outputs, we transform a continuous ranking into a binary diagnostic: a good model can err on the PID level without any hallucination, while a bad one harms progress with spurious expertise.
+Partial credit should not mask potentially harmful misjudgments.

-Ultimately, SPM-Bench demonstrates that in scientific domains, metrics are as important as data.
-By shifting focus from raw performance to behavioral reliability, we ensure AI agents serve as trustworthy collaborators in discovery.
+Ultimately, SPM-Bench shows that careful evaluation metrics are as critical as the data itself.
+Because they determine whether AI outputs can be trusted in scientific contexts, they ensure AI agents act as trustworthy collaborators in discovery.